Bird and Wildlife Photography

 Clachtoll Beach

-We arrived at Clachtoll Beach in time for sunset and to find that the conditions were so, so different from our previous visit.
-The Assynt mountains could be seen in the distance, all illuminated by the golden glow of the setting sun.
-The Split Rock was bathed in golden light which highlighted the different colours and shapes of the rock.
-I then headed along the shoreline towards the headland, and what I found was amazing, I thought that I was approaching a cliff, but Gary encouraged me to get closer to the edge, and what a surprise it was, nit a shear cliff face, but a 45 degree slope all the way down to the waters edge, in essence, a repeat of the Split Rock conditions.
+I headed towards the headland, and what I found was amazing, I thought that I was approaching a cliff, but Gary encouraged me to get closer to the edge, it was not a shear cliff face, but a 45 degree slope all the way down to the waters edge.

 Assynt, Clachtoll, Lochinver, Scotland, Scottish Highlands, Seascape, Split Rock, Sunset, tony-tomlinson-photography, winter